freeCodeCamp/freeCodeCamp/README.md

 ### Found a security issue?

-Please don't create GitHub issues for security issues.
+Please do not create GitHub issues for security issues.
 Instead, please send an email to security@freecodecamp.org and we'll look into it immediately.

 ### Contributing